xtealer/c-101/README.md

    - `find how many letters are consonants`

 7. Find the number of words in a given string.
 Every new word comes after a space character.

+8. Replace every `c` for a `*` inside a given string.
+Don't use the replace function.

+9.